Announcing Tamiko Jones as the New Executive Director - Treasurer

 The quilts were a part of Woman's Missionary Union (WMU) of Texas initiative "Covered with Love" in which they presented the request for 50 quilts for the Evangelical Baptist Retirement Home in Villa Franca, Spain.

-Together women within WMU, Texas Baptist staff, and local Baptist churches, donated their time and their stitching skills to/p>/p>... [continue]
+Together women within WMU, Texas Baptist staff, and local Baptist churches, donated their time and their stitching skills to the cause.
+Within five months, they finished more quilts than needed and prayed over each... [continue]

 It all starts with faith in yourself